Friday, December 25, 2020

 But that's the negative out of the way!
 Pretty much everything about this storyline was from the very top drawer, with Wagner doing some fine character work alongside his classical crime story plotting.
 So many characters are introduced, get their own mini-arcs and go through their own stages of growth and change, even (to an extent) Dredd himself, who hates desk work and organisation, but learns to respect that it must be done, and done well.
 There's even an element of mystery for us readers to enjoy.
 After introducing nearly a dozen major players, we, along with Dredd, have to learn who is a rotten apple, and who is, in fact, an honest Judge – albeit with a few vices.
 Wagner knows how to plot this kind of thing out, giving you some obvious villains, some red herrings, and some with just plain surprising back-stories.

 Alfonso Bongo has the feel of old-skool Dredd villains but somehow comes across rather tame in comparison.
-Perhaps if the constant bonging had been rendered in the Ron Smith style..?
+Perhaps if his constant bongo-ing had been rendered in the Ron Smith style, he'd be remembered more fondly..?

 Art by Lee Sullivan